 What Belongs to You

-What Belongs to You premiered July 5th & 6th at The Dancing on the Edge Festival at The Dance Centre Faris Theatre
+The Dancing on the Edge Festival at The Dance Centre Faris Theatre

 Set: 200 white balloons, 10-13, 20" HDX Black Fans, Plastic Sheeting.
 All provided by the artist.

-This new contemporary dance work is a physical journey motivated by human desire and led by the senses.
+This new dance work is a physical journey motivated by human desire and led by the senses.
 What Belongs to You is driven by the need to connect, survive, remember and understand the human experience.
 It is anchored by Maslow’s hierarchy of needs, which describes the pattern that human motivations move through in life.

 As the performers execute the innovative movement hundreds of white balloons cascade through the space.
 These balloons become instruments of motivation, acting as catalysts for the performers’ experience and transformation.
 Their innate spontaneity creates a dynamic environment that enhances the performers’ journey through this richly complex work and draws the audience into a thrilling performative experience.